Skip to content

 Triggers & Scheduling

-Wire up cron schedules, file watchers, or webhooks.
-Your agents run unattended and notify you on completion.
+Wire up cron schedules, file watchers, webhooks, or Telegram and Discord bots.
+Your agents run unattended: on a timer, on file changes, or in a chat.

 fn